Somerset Park: History

+Building Somerset

 Ayr commissioned Somerset Park in 1888 to replace Beresford Park.
 Ayr needed an alternative venue for a friendly match against Aston Villa because Beresford Park was being used for the Ayr Cattle Show at the time.
 The Beresford Park clubhouse and grandstand were dismantled and reassembled at Somerset Park.
 Ayr entered the Scottish Football League in 1897, but failed to seriously challenge for promotion to the First Division.
 Ayr Parkhouse, who played at Beresford Park, subsequently joined the league, but were also stuck in the Second Division.
 The two clubs decided to merge in 1910 to form Ayr United and the new club adopted Somerset Park as its primary home, although Beresford Park was used during the First World War.

 Ayr United bought Somerset Park for £2,500 in 1920.
 Four years later, the direction of the pitch was changed when the club built a new Main Stand.
 A roof was built in 1933 over the railway end terrace, which was split into male and female sections.

+Record attendances

 The ground's record attendance of 25,225 was set on 13 September 1969 in a match against Rangers.
 Floodlights were installed a year later.
 Somerset Park was relatively late in doing this because the ground is in the flight path of the nearby Prestwick Airport.
 The Somerset Road end terrace was covered in 1971.
 A new wing was added to the Main Stand in 1989, increasing the seating capacity to 1,450 in an overall capacity of 12,128.

+1990s and 2000s

 During the 1990s and early 2000s, Ayr United were owned by Bill Barr, whose Barr Construction company built new stands for several clubs, including Kilmarnock, Hibernian, St Mirren, Stranraer and Airdrie.
 Despite this work on other Scottish grounds, Somerset Park was not developed, which meant that Ayr United could not be promoted to the Scottish Premier League.
 Barr had plans for an out-of-town stadium rejected by the Scottish Executive.
 He retired in 2004 and passed control of the club to Donald Cameron and his family.

 Somerset Park was the first stadium in Britain to host the UEFA Women's Cup (now Champions League) in 2001.
 It staged the four-club group of Ayr United Ladies, the 2000–01 SWFL champions.

+Plans to sell Somerset

 In November 2006, Ayr United publicised plans to sell Somerset Park to housing developer Barratt Homes and move to a new purpose built stadium in the Heathfield area of Ayr.
 The new ground was planned to consist of a single stand of 3,650 seats, with the potential to add another 3,000-seat stand and a 1,000-capacity terrace, giving a total potential capacity of 7,650.
 South Ayrshire Council gave outline planning permission in January 2008.
 Barratt Homes pulled out of the deal to purchase Somerset Park in August 2008, however, with the developer claiming that the planning rules were "unworkable".
-The credit crunch, which depressed housing values, also affected the proposal's viability.
+The Great Recession, which depressed housing values, also affected the proposal's viability.